 There is no doubt that broken lead generation workflow can end up causing issues at all stages of the sales funnel.
-A messy or broken workflow can cause you to lose leads, sales, and, ultimately, sales.
-It can even affect your customer retention.
+A messy or broken workflow can cause you to lose leads and ultimately, sales.
+This will affect your customer retention.

 Whether you are trying to start a new lead generation process on the right foot or you are trying to get an older workflow back into shape, it is crucial to invest time and effort into streamlining your processes.
 Trying to ‘wing it’ or throw each step together without thinking about the bigger picture, can be devastating for your business.
 In this guide, we share some tips on how you can get your workflow whipped into shape for maximum lead generation results.

 From taking a good, hard look at your current workflow to testing on a regular basis, there are a number of things that you can do to streamline your lead generation processes.
 Here are some of the steps that will add the most value to your various lead nurturing campaigns and strategies.